sbassong/portfolio_2.0/README.md

 ####
 1. Run `npm install` to install necessary dependencies in .
 2. Run `npm start` to start react app server
-3. Head to `http://localhost:3000/` on your favorite browser to check out the render
+3. Head to `http://localhost:3000/` on your favorite browser to check out the client

 4. alternatively, use the [deployed link](https://www.sambassong.com/)...
 ***